Study Regulations/Faculty of Humanities

 Internal obligations (SNS)

-• an interview consisting of the production of a research study on a topic agreed upon with a lecturer of the SNS, to be discussed, with a compulsory written exam, before a commission which decides whether the student will pass on to the following year.
-With the authorisation of those in charge of the seminar study plan, the interview may be conducted with a lecturer external to the SNS.
+• an interview consisting of a research study on a topic agreed with a lecturer of the SNS, to be discussed, with a compulsory exam, before a commission which decides whether the student will pass on to the following year.
+If authorised by the lecturer of reference for the study course, the interview may be conducted with a lecturer external to the SNS.

 External obligations (University)

-• completion of the number of credits envisaged by the university course and graduation by October 31, 2023, save for justifiable extensions approved by the Faculty Council, and in any case not later than the first available session at the University of reference.
+Students must complete the number of credits envisaged by the university course and graduate by October 31, 2024, save for justifiable extensions approved by the Faculty Council, and in any case not later than the first available session at the university of reference.

 FOURTH YEAR